Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 nuts;

-it is allowed to use cereals that are cooked in a cold way, that is, cereals are infused with water.
+It is allowed to eat cereals that are prepared cold, that is, cereals are infused in water.

 1. Vegetable or fruit salads with nuts, honey or lemon juice without oil (sunflower oil is allowed to be eaten on certain days).